 Let us note that we could replace the ontology with corresponding SPARQL queries.
-However, this would prevent us from resolving a part of the compatibility statically, which could be a discomfort for users who built a LDVM pipeline instance.
+However, ontologies allow us to resolve the basic compatibility statically by comparing both ontologies.
+SPARQL queries must be evaluated dynamically on the current data of the dataset.
+Considering only SPARQL queries to specify the input signature would prevent us from resolving a part of the compatibility statically.
+This could be a discomfort for users who built a LDVM pipeline instance.
+For them, static compatibility evaluation is beneficial.